DavidSchirduan/DavidSchirduan.github.io/overpowered-app.md

   src: /images/Overpowered/banner.png
 image: /images/Overpowered/banner.png
 description: >
-  A mobile-friendly dice app for Overpowered.
+  A mobile-friendly web app for Overpowered.
 ---

 A web app for the [Overpowered Strategy Game](/overpowered).
 Bookmark this page to save your session.